Fightlapa/Diablo2PriceChecker/README.md

-# Diablo2PriceChecker
+# Diablo 2 price checker
+### What it does
-Python script which prints estimation of value of Diablo2 rare items
+It prints estimation of value of Diablo2 rare items (currently amulets, rings and circlets)

+### How to use it
+It requires Python 3.7+

 It doesn't require additional python packages to be installed.

+It should work properly on MacOS, Windows, Linux

+## Calculations
 To calculate points for single modifier, it uses (almost) pure square function after mapping modifier values to be in range [0,1].